sg893052/sonic-buildimage/devops/tam/tam-hld.md

 TAM infrastructure allows us to create a collector by specifying the reachability information and associating a reference to this collector.
 This reference, a name, can be specified as a collector by individual feature configurations.

-A collector, if associated with any TAM application, can't be removed.
+A collector, while being associated with any TAM application, can't be removed.
 The `no` command fails citing existing association.

 The following collector attribtes are supported.